scott-anderson-wc/cs210pub/syllabus.md

 * Mondays and Thursdays 2-3:30
 * Tuesdays and Fridays 3-4
-* Evening office hours after 9pm on Wednesdays and Thursdays when there's an assignment due.
+* Evening office hours after 9pm on Tuesdays when there's an assignment due.

 I'd also be glad to meet you by appointment.
 Check my [Google calendar](https://cs.wellesley.edu/~anderson/index.html#calendar).

-I'm also pleased to say that we have Grace Hu as a tutor for the course.
-Grace will hold drop-ins on Monday evenings from 7pm-9pm in SCI 257 (our classroom).
+I'm also pleased to say that we have Emily Wang (ewang10) as a tutor for the course.
+Emily will hold drop-ins on Tuesday evenings from 7pm-9pm in SCI 257.

 ## Lectures